Preeti061204/Simulated-IoT-Data-Analytics-for-Smart-Home-Environments/reports/README.md

 4. **Forecast Trends**:

-   * **Prophet's 7-day forecast** displays expected future energy consumption trends and seasonality.
+   * **Prophet's 7-day forecast** displays expected future energy consumption trends and seasonality and is stored in **energy_forecast.xls**.
 The model captures **daily and weekly cycles**, which can help plan energy-saving strategies during peak usage times.

 5. **Anomalies in Forecast**: